-Then do not even bother, you are in the right place, as our true vs false Panerai Luminor guide will teach you how to easily identify true vs false Panerai Luminor timepieces.
+Then do not even bother, you are in the right place, as our true vs false Panerai Luminor guide will teach you how to easily identify true vs false Panerai Luminor clocks.

 To distinguish fake Panerai Luminor PAM watches, you should check the text on your watch number, as the copy items never have their text in the correct font weight number, while the original Panerai Luminor watches are never with flaws, thanks to their highest quality.

 Step 1: Real vs fake Panerai watch dial text